sensi17/Rhomicom-ERP-Desktop/README.md

 22. Export and Import of Data from Microsoft Excel fully supported
 23. School/Academics Management/Performance Management System
 24. Projects Management
-25. Automated Stock Management with regards to Restaurant Recipies, Product Creation and Manufacturing of Items
+25. Automated Stock Management with regards to Restaurant Recipes Creation, New Product Creation and Manufacturing of Items

 =======================================
 Various Modules currently completed are